 Employee engagement can be defined as the level of passion and commitment that employees have for the organization where they are employed.
 Highly engaged employees are more likely to be self-motivated about their work and strive to contribute to the organization’s success.
-Their energy and enthusiasm are the launching points from which they approach their job responsibilities by interacting positively with internal and external customers, consistently delivering high levels of productivity, with a seemingly endless reserve of energy to tackle job challenges or improve work processes.
-Highly engaged employees are more likely to be committed to achieve superior levels of performance, and they are less likely to be negative or disruptive, or to have a desire to leave their employment for other opportunities.
+Their energy and enthusiasm are the launching points from which they approach their job responsibilities by interacting positively with internal and external customers, consistently delivering high levels of productivity, and with a seemingly endless reserve of energy to tackle job challenges or improve work processes.
+Highly engaged employees are more likely to be committed to achieving superior levels of performance, and they are less likely to be negative or disruptive or to have a desire to leave their employment for other opportunities.

 Obtaining high levels of engagement in Shared Services is closely tied to the culture of the organization – that invisible vibe that has so much power to influence organizational health.
 For Shared Services, culture is often closely linked to the overall company culture, although because of physical proximity (often a large distance from Headquarters) and the likelihood of having separate hiring practices, an independent and distinct culture that has greater alignment with the organizational objectives of Shared Services is often achievable.